Elucidating the solution space of extended reverse-time SDE for diffusion models: Diffusion Models

 where the parameter \(\lambda \geq 0\).
 Eq.(\ref{newsde}) similarly shares the same marginal distribution as Eq.(\ref{1}).

 Once the score-based network $\boldsymbol{s}_{\theta}(\boldsymbol{x}_{t}, t)$ is trained, generating images only requires solving the reverse-time SDE in Eq.(\ref{4}) or Eq.(\ref{newsde}).
-The conventional ancestral sampling method~\citep{ho2020denoising} can be viewed as a first-order SDE solver~\citep{song2021score}, yet it needs thousands of function evaluations to generate high-quality images.
-Numerous endeavors~\citep{jolicoeur2021gotta,bao2022analytic} have sought to enhance sampling speed by devising highly accurate SDE solvers, but they still require hundreds of function evaluations, presenting a gap compared to ODE solvers.
+The conventional ancestral sampling method \cite{ho2020denoising} can be viewed as a first-order SDE solver \cite{song2021score}, yet it needs thousands of function evaluations for high-quality images.
+Numerous efforts \cite{jolicoeur2021gotta,bao2022analytic} have aimed to enhance sampling speed by devising highly accurate SDE solvers, but they still require hundreds of function evaluations, presenting a gap compared to ODE solvers.

-\subsection{REVERSE DIFFUSION ODEs}
+\subsection{Reverse Diffusion ODEs}

-In the backward process, in addition to directly solving the reverse-time SDE in Eq.(\ref{4}), a category of methods~\citep{zhao2023unipc,lu2022dpm, zhang2023fast} focuses on solving the probability flow ODE corresponding to Eq.(\ref{4}), expressed specifically as
+In the backward process, in addition to directly solving the reverse-time SDE in Eq.(\ref{4}), a category of methods \cite{lu2022dpm, zhao2023unipc, zhang2023fast} focuses on solving the probability flow ODE corresponding to Eq.(\ref{4}), expressed specifically as

 Eq.(\ref{6}) shares the same marginal distribution at each time \(t\) with the SDE in Eq.(\ref{4}), and the score function $\nabla_{\boldsymbol{x}} \log p_{t}\left(\boldsymbol{x}_{t}\right)$ can also be estimated by a neural network.
-Unlike SDEs, which introduce stochastic noise at each step, ODEs correspond to a deterministic sampling process.
-Despite several experiments~\citep{song2021score,zhang2023gddim} suggesting that ODE solvers outperform SDE solvers in terms of efficient sampling, the images generated by them lack diversity.
+Unlike SDEs introducing stochastic noise at each step, ODEs correspond to a deterministic sampling process.
+Despite several experiments ~\cite{song2021score} suggesting that ODE solvers outperform SDE solvers in terms of rapid sampling, SDE solvers can generate higher-quality images with an increase in NFE.

-In summary, SDE-based methods can generate diverse samples, but exhibit slower convergence in high dimensions~\citep{kloeden1992stochastic,lu2022dpm}.
+In summary, SDE-based methods can generate higher-quality samples, but exhibit slower convergence in high dimensions \cite{kloeden1992stochastic,lu2022dpm}.
 Conversely, ODE-based methods demonstrate the opposite behavior.
-To strike a balance between diversity and efficiency in the generation process, in Sec.\ref{section3}, we model the backward process as an extended SDE, and provide analytical solutions as well as approximations of arbitrary orders for both VP SDE and VE SDE.
-Furthermore, we devise some SDE solvers in Sec.\ref{section4}, whose efficiency is comparable to that of ODE solvers.
+To strike a balance between high-quality and efficiency in the generation process, in Sec.\ref{section3}, we model the backward process as an extended SDE, and provide analytical solutions as well as approximations for both VP SDE and VE SDE.
+Furthermore, we devise some ER-SDE-Solvers in Sec.\ref{section4}, achieving efficient high-quality sampling.